dynamsoft-docs/document-viewer-docs/api/class/editviewer.md

 ### toolMode

-Specify the tool mode of the viewer.
+Specify or return the tool mode of the viewer.

 **Syntax**